 One difficulty is the way to build the applications for the various systems.
-Today there is no universal IDE, building system that permits to build straight a C++ application for Android, iOS and the various desktop/latop systems (UNIX, Windows based) and this up to the deposition on the stores.
+Today there is no universal IDE, building system that permits to build straight a C++ application for Android, iOS and the various desktop/laptop systems (UNIX, Windows based) and this up to the deposition on the stores.
 If relying to an environment based on numerous libs, we would have to pass our time in various IDEs (Xcode, Eclipse) to declare these libs and what must go in them; a pain.
 To avoid that we do a maximum of "header only" code.
 It permits to bypass this problem.
-A penalty is obviously the compilation time of the whole application, but experience shows that building for exemple, by using clang in debug mode on a "pretty good machine" is bearable.
-The app building in optimization mode is more lengthy but we do that in general once when delivering for the stores.
+A penalty is obviously the compilation time of the whole application, but experience shows that building, for example, by using clang in debug mode on a "pretty good machine" is bearable.
+The app building in optimization mode is more lengthy but we do that in general once when delivering the application for the stores.
 (This "header only" approach is not new, good part of the STL and the boost library is done like that).

-4. inlib, a simple example
+4. inlib and data analysis, g4tools